October 2, 2017 | Last updated: October 2, 2023

 #2.
 Deploy repo with dependencies and artifacts

-In this workflow, the application is first compiled and tested, then deployed to the server in its final form with dependencies and artifacts:
+In this workflow, PHP applications are first compiled and tested, then uploaded to the web server with dependencies and artifacts using a deployment tool:

 Pros & Cons